Kelso and Jedburgh railway branch lines: Tweedmouth to Sprouston

 At this stage the Royal Border Bridge crossing the River Tweed and connecting Berwick and Tweedmouth had not yet opened; it did so on 29 July 1850, to goods trains only at first.
 The junction at Tweedmouth faced the south, so that through trains from Berwick had to reverse there.
 Sprouston was regarded as a permanent terminus, and all facilities including an engine shed and turntable were provided there.

 The initial train service was three trains daily each way, two on Sunday.

 The Y&NBR stations at Carham and Sprouston and 3½ miles of track in their vicinity "were the only conquests ever made by an English company on Scottish soil".

 St Boswells to Kelso

 By the end of 1844, with their main line not yet open, the North British Railway were planning a branch line to Carlisle.
 This prodigious scheme was portrayed at first as simply a branch from near Edinburgh to Hawick, in itself a huge project, and a branch to Kelso was being discussed.
-The plans took shape and at a Shareholders' Meeting on 9 February 1846 a large collection of branches were approved, including a group from the Hawick line to Kelso, Jedburgh, Selkirk and Peebles, with share capital of £770,000.
-The Act was secured on 26 June 1846.
+The plans took shape and at a shareholders' meeting on 9 February 1846 a large collection of branches were approved, including a group from the Hawick line to Kelso, Jedburgh, Selkirk and Peebles, with share capital of £770,000.
+The North British Railway (Hawick Branch) Act 1846 (9 & 10 Vict. c. lxxiii) was secured on 26 June 1846.
 Tenders were accepted in early 1847.

 The Kelso branch route was 12½ miles long from Kelso Junction at St Boswells; it ran for eight miles down the Tweed Valley before crossing the River Teviot on a high stone arch viaduct (Roxburgh Viaduct).